gbajsingh/Project-Reality-Hog-server-maps-visualization/README.md

 # Project-Reality-server-maps-visualization
 Visualization of Project-reality's(bf2 mod) maps played on a popular server.
-Data is scraped from backend html referncing a battlerecorder webpage and transformed in R languange and loaded to google spreadsheets.
+Data is scraped from backend html referncing a battlerecorder webpage and transformed in R languange and, saved in google spreadsheets.
 Then data from spreadsheet is further imported to Tableau software to visualize.

 Running an auto script through task scheduler to daily refresh/update the data source for the Visualization chart.